w3c/wot-discovery/explainer/Explainer.md

 but Thing Descriptions for Thing Description Directories have a special @type value.

 ### Static Directories
-The only required affordance in a Thing Description Directory is "things", which lists all the contents of the directory (with support for pagination, however, to deal with long responses).
+The only required affordances in a Thing Description Directory are "retrieveThing" and "things", which query one or all the entries in the directory (with support for incremental transfer and pagination, however, to deal with long responses).
 The ability to register, update, and delete Thing Descriptions in a directory is optional.